19 — Playing My Own Game

 I removed it.
 The rival battle is now just a normal trainer battle.
 You fight, you win or lose, life goes on.

-Removing the flag cleanly required touching eight files — battle_setup.c, battle_controller_player.c, battle_controller_opponent.c, battle_controllers.c, battle_main.c, battle_script_commands.c, battle_bg.c, and a battle script.
+Removing the flag required touching eight files — battle_setup.c, battle_controller_player.c, battle_controller_opponent.c, battle_controllers.c, battle_main.c, battle_script_commands.c, battle_bg.c, and a battle script.
 The dead branches in battle_controller_oak_old_man.c came down in a follow-up audit.

 The Dead Code Audit